MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 ### Lakehouse

 When creating shortcuts in a Lakehouse, it’s important to understand the folder structure of the item.
 Lakehouses are composed of two top level folders:  The “Tables” folder and the “Files” folder.
 The “Tables” folder represents the managed portion of the Lakehouse while the “Files” folder is the unmanaged portion of the Lakehouse.
 In the “Tables” folder, you can only create shortcuts at the top level.
-Shortcuts are not supported in other subdirectories of the "Tables" folder.
+Shortcuts aren't supported in other subdirectories of the "Tables" folder.
 If the target of the shortcut contains data in the delta\parquet format, the Lakehouse will automatically synchronize the metadata and recognize the folder as a Table.
 In the “Files” folder, there are no restrictions on where you can create shortcuts.
 They can be created at any level of the folder hierarchy.
 Table discovery doesn't happen in the “Files” folder.

 :::image type="content" source="media\onelake-shortcuts\lake-view-table-view.png" alt-text="Diagram showing the Lake view and the Table view side by side." lightbox="media\onelake-shortcuts\lake-view-table-view.png":::

 ### KQL Database

-When you create a shortcut in a KQL database, it will appear in the "Shotcuts" folder of the database.
-The KQL Database treats shortcuts like external tables.
-To query the shortcut use the "external_table" function of the
+When you create a shortcut in a KQL database, it appears in the "Shortcuts" folder of the database.
+The KQL database treats shortcuts like external tables.
+To query the shortcut, use the "external_table" function of the Kusto Query Language.

 :::image type="content" source="media\onelake-shortcuts\shortcut-KQL-DB.png" alt-text="Image showing shortcuts inside a KQL database." lightbox="media\onelake-shortcuts\shortcut-KQL-DB.png":::